myty/jimmy/README.md

 # Jimmy

 This is a simple library for using the mediator pattern in your typescript and deno projects.
-It is meant to be a direct port of the Mediatr library for .NET Core.
+While not entirely a true port, the MediatR library for .NET is a direct influence.

 ## Why Jimmy?